*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 What Does Ashwagandha Root Tea Taste Like?
 Ashwagandha Tea has a very earthy taste associated with it.
 It has been described as tasting a little like dirt.
 It is also a fairly bitter tea even when steeped properly.
 It is often mixed with other teas and honey to improve the taste.

-For the TLDR folks out there here is my recommendation for Ashwagandha Tea, Starwest Botanicals Organic Ashwagandha Tea(*affiliate link), available on Amazon.
+For the TLDR folks out there here is my recommendation for a great Ashwagandha Tea, Buddha Teas Organic Ashwagandha Tea.

 Read on for an in-depth look at the flavor profile for Ashwagandha Tea.
 Be sure to check out some other great herbal root teas in our article here.